 Youth Leadership Program

-Ally Ratliff (pictured, right) of Forrest County AHS and Kori Miles (left) of Columbia High School are the winners this year.
-In late February, Ally and Kori joined 83 other students from around the state in Jackson for the 31st annual Mississippi Youth Leadership Workshop, where they met with legislators and took part in leadership training sessions.
-They also met up with thousands of other students from around the country in June to attend the National Rural Electric Youth Tour in Washington.
-There they had opportunities to meet their Congressmen, tour the U.S. Capitol and do lots of other site seeing.
+Jacob Brogan (pictured, left) of Lamar Christian School, Thomas Hahn (center) of Columbia High School and Katie Norris (right) of West Marion High School are the winners this year.
+In late February, they joined 80 other students from around the state in Jackson for the 32nd annual Mississippi Youth Leadership Workshop, where they met with legislators and took part in leadership training sessions.
+They will also meet up with thousands of other students from around the country in June to attend the National Rural Electric Youth Tour in Washington.
+There they will have opportunities to meet their Congressmen, tour the U.S. Capitol and do lots of other site seeing.

 Click here to read about the 2017 Washington, DC, Youth Tour trip.